marcessz/Complex-Networks/README.md

 ## Summary of Networks

-The edgelists of the graphs can be found in the [graphs folder](./graphs).

 | Domain | Description | Range of network size | Number of networks |
 |-----------------|--------------------------------------------------------------|:---------------------------------------:|:--------------:|
 | Brain | Human and animal connectomes | 50-2,995 <br> (avg: 946) | 100 |